A downloadable game

 Thanks to the existence of emulation software which can put a virtual Apple IIGS in anyone's web browser window, I was able to deliver the game to players who'd never even heard of an Apple II before.
 However, it was still a difficult proposition, and one of my main reasons for developing Leadlight Gamma was to make the original game accessible to a wider audience.

 You can still download the Apple II version of Leadlight to play on hardware or in an emulator from the Leadlight Gamma website.
-You can also play it online there using the ActiveGS plugin.

 ABOUT HEIRESS SOFTWARE